 Illinois EPA determines the resource condition of each Assessment Unit by determining whether each applicable designated use is attained.
-For each designated use in each Assessment Unit, our assessment concludes one of two possible use support levels: "Fully Supporting" or "Not Supporting."
+For each designated use in each Assessment Unit, Illinois EPA's assessment concludes one of two possible use support levels: "Fully Supporting" or "Not Supporting."
 Fully Supporting means that the designated use is attained.
 Not Supporting means that the use is not attained.
 Uses determined to be Not Supporting are called "impaired," and waters that have at least one use assessed as Not Supporting are also called impaired.
-For each impaired use in each Assessment Unit, we identify potential causes of the impairment as explained in various following sections.
-Hereafter, for brevity, when we say "assess" we mean "assess attainment of" (e.g., "We assess Aquatic Life Use in streams by using indicators of biological condition.").
+For each impaired use in each Assessment Unit, Illinois EPA will identify potential causes of the impairment as explained in various following sections.
+Hereafter, for brevity, "assess" means "assess attainment of" (e.g., "The Illinois EPA assesses Aquatic Life Use in streams by using indicators of biological condition.").

-Aquatic Life Use- Streams
+Aquatic Life Use - Streams

-To assess attainment of Aquatic Life Use in streams, we use biological information, physicochemical data (of conditions in water), and physical-habitat information collected primarily via three monitoring programs: Intensive Basin Surveys, Ambient Water Quality Monitoring Network, or Facility Related Stream Surveys.
-We use the fish Index of Biological Integrity (Karr et al. 1986; Smogor 2000, 2005), the macroinvertebrate Index of Biological Integrity (Tetra Tech, Inc. 2004), and the Macroinvertebrate Biotic Index (Illinois EPA 1994) as biological indicators of aquatic-life condition.
-To help interpret biological information, we use physical-habitat information that includes quantitative or qualitative measures of stream-bottom composition and qualitative descriptors of channel and riparian conditions (Table C-1).
+To assess Aquatic Life Use attainment in streams, Illinois EPA uses biological information, physicochemical data (hereafter referred to as water chemistry), and physical habitat information collected primarily via four monitoring programs: Intensive Basin Surveys, Ambient Water Quality Monitoring Network, Facility Related Stream Surveys, and the Harmful Algal Bloom Program.
+Biological indicators used to determine aquatic life condition include: the fish Index of Biological Integrity (Karr et al. 1986; Smogor 2000, 2005), the macroinvertebrate Index of Biological Integrity (Tetra Tech, Inc. 2004), and the Macroinvertebrate Biotic Index (Illinois EPA 1994).
+Physical habitat information is used to aid interpretation of biological indices (Table C-1).

-Physicochemical data of water conditions also inform our assessments.
-These data include measures of "conventional" parameters (e.g., dissolved oxygen, pH, and temperature), priority pollutants, non-priority pollutants, and other pollutants (USEPA 2002).
-Some physicochemical data represent continuous monitoring, i.e., one or more parameters measured at least once per hour over multiple days or longer.
-We use continuously monitored results of water temperature, dissolved oxygen, and pH, as available from some sites, to help assess Aquatic Life Use in streams.
-Additionally, for 12 large-stream sites continuously monitored by the U.S. Geological Survey, we apply custom assessment guidelines to accommodate the unusually large amount of data.
-For details of how we use these data, see Appendix B-1.
-In a minority of streams for which biological information is unavailable, we assess Aquatic Life Use primarily by using physicochemical data alone.
-Finally, when we conclude that Aquatic Life Use is not attained, we use physicochemical data and physical-habitat information to help identify potential causes of the impairment.
+Water chemistry data used in assessments includes measures of "conventional" parameters (e.g., dissolved oxygen, pH, and temperature), priority pollutants, non-priority pollutants, and other pollutants (USEPA 2002).
+Some water chemistry data represent continuous monitoring (i.e., one or more parameters is measured at least once per hour over multiple days).
+Continuously monitored results of water temperature, dissolved oxygen, and pH, when available, are used to help assess Aquatic Life Use in streams.
+Additionally, data from 12 large stream sites continuously monitored by the U.S. Geological Survey are utilized (see Appendix B-2).
+In a small portion of streams for which biological information is unavailable, Aquatic Life Use is assessed by using only water chemistry data.
+If it is concluded that Aquatic Life Use is not attained, water chemistry data and physical habitat information is used to help identify potential causes of the impairment.

-We apply each biological index to distinguish among three attainment levels: no impairment, moderate impairment, and severe impairment (Table C-2).
-We also interpret physicochemical data (more briefly called "water chemistry"; Table C-3) and physical-habitat information (Table C-4) to supplement the biological information when assessing attainment of Aquatic Life Use.
+Table C-1 illustrates how biological indicators, water chemistry and physical habitat information guide the assessment of Aquatic Life Use.
+Each biological index is applied to distinguish among three attainment levels: no impairment, moderate impairment, and severe impairment (Table C-2).
+Water chemistry data (Table C-3) and physical habitat information (Table C-4) are used to supplement the biological information when assessing attainment of Aquatic Life Use.